Setting Up SMB Home Shares

 Next, set up the Active Directory that you want to share resources with over your network.

-Go to Storage and open the more_vert next to the root dataset in the pool you just created, then click Add Dataset.
+Go to Datasets and click on the root dataset in the pool you just created, then click Add Dataset.

-Click the Group dropdown list and change the owning group to your Active Directory domain admins.
+Click the Owner Group dropdown list and change the owning group to your Active Directory domain admins.

 Click Use an ACL Preset and choose NFS4_HOME.
 Then, click Continue.